Toward Long-Term and Archivable Reproducibility: Survey of common existing reproducible workflows

-Apache Taverna\footnote{\inlinecode{\url{https://taverna.incubator.apache.org}}} \citeappendix{oinn04} is a workflow management system written in Java with a graphical user interface which is still being used and developed.
-A workflow is defined as a directed graph, where nodes are called ``processors''.
+In Taverna, a workflow is defined as a directed graph, where nodes are called ``processors''.
 Each Processor transforms a set of inputs into a set of outputs and they are defined in the Scufl language (an XML-based language, where each step is an atomic task).
 Other components of the workflow are ``Data links'' and ``Coordination constraints''.
-The main user interface is graphical, where users move processors in the given space and define links between their inputs and outputs (manually constructing a lineage like \ifdefined\separatesupplement lineage figure of the main paper). \else Figure \ref{fig:datalineage}). \fi Taverna is only a workflow manager and is not integrated with a package manager, hence the versions of the used software can be different in different runs. \citeappendix{zhao12} have studied the problem of workflow decays in Taverna.
+The main user interface is graphical, where users move processors in the given space and define links between their inputs and outputs (manually constructing a lineage, as in the \ifdefined\separatesupplement lineage figure of the main paper). \else Figure \ref{fig:datalineage}). \fi Taverna is only a workflow manager and is not integrated with a package manager, hence the versions of the used software can be different in different runs.
+Zhao et al. \citeappendix{zhao12} studied the problem of workflow decays in Taverna.